 I’ve enjoyed hearing feedback from you all about short term goals and how they work for you.
 Many of you are more specific in creation, but are focused on the same end goal.
 If you have no idea what I’m talking about, check out Part I of this series about Short Term voice rehabilitation goals.

 Let’s get to chatting about goals for the Long Term.
-Perhaps you abandoned some goals in the Short Term that were no longer appropriate.
+Perhaps you are a speech-language pathologist who has abandoned some goals in the Short Term that were no longer appropriate for your patient.
 Maybe your patient has met all the Short Term goals and has a dramatically improved quality of life.
 This may be the perfect time to complete final acoustic measures, possibly a re-videostroboscopy, and a Vocal Handicap Index.

 Long Term